 Since your Obsessive-compulsive disorder or OCD symptoms are under control using a combination of Risperidone and Fluoxetine, it is not an excellent choice to change it.

 Fluoxetine usually causes insomnia rather than sleepiness, and it is often taken as a morning or afternoon dosage to prevent insomnia.

-Risperidone can cause sedation, but you are using only a small dosage, and it is in the night I believe.
+Risperidone can cause sedation, but you are using only a small dosage, and it is at night, I believe.

-Here, using Amphetamine to counteract sleepiness is not recommended instead you can try using a drug called as Modafinil, which is available at a dose of 100 mg.
+Here, using Amphetamine to counteract sleepiness is not recommended; instead, you can try using a drug called Modafinil, which is available at a dose of 100 mg.
 Try it in the morning to prevent sleepiness and to concentrate better.